Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 On the second day of your One Week Itinerary Romania, learn about the country’s former dictator and his palatial quest at The People’s Palace, then travel to the north side of the city to see his personal residence.
 Next, spend the afternoon at the best park in Bucharest.

-Centrul Civic
+Bucharest Centrul Civic

 View of the Palace of Parliament, Bucharest, Romania

-While in the district, consider seeing some of Bucharest’s top religious sites (like the Patriarchal Cathedral and Antim Monastery) or discovering two of the top city parks (Parcul Carol I and Tineretului Park) and the beautiful Cimitirul Bellu Cemetery.
+While in the area, consider seeing some of Bucharest’s top religious sites (like the Patriarchal Cathedral and Antim Monastery) or discovering two of the top city parks (Parcul Carol I and Tineretului Park) and the beautiful Cimitirul Bellu Cemetery.

 Primaverii Neighborhood and Herastrau Park